-review the performance of the external auditors of ACI who are accountable to the Committee and the Board as the representatives of the shareholders of ACI, including the lead partner of the independent auditor team and make recommendations to the Board as to the reappointment or appointment of the external auditors of ACI to be proposed in ACI's proxy circular for shareholder approval and shall have authority to terminate the external auditors;
+- review the performance of the external auditors (including the lead partner of the independent audit team) of ACI who are accountable to the Committee and the Board.
+Make recommendations to the Board as to the reappointment or appointment of the external auditors of ACI to be proposed in ACI's proxy circular for shareholder approval and shall have authority to terminate the external auditors: - 2) review the reasons for any proposed change in the external auditors of ACI which is not initiated by the Committee or Board and any other significant issues related to the change, including the response of the incumbent auditors, and enquire as to the qualifications of the proposed replacement auditors before making its recommendation to the Board; - recommend to the Board the terms of engagement and the compensation to be paid by ACI to ACI's external auditors; - 4) review the independence of ACI's external auditors, including a written report from the external auditors respecting their independence and consideration of applicable auditor independence standards;

-- (2) review the reasons for any proposed change in the external auditors of ACI which is not initiated by the Committee or Board and any other significant issues related to the change, including the response of the incumbent auditors, and enquire as to the qualifications of the proposed replacement auditors before making its recommendation to the Board; - (3) approve the terms of engagement and the compensation to be paid by ACI to ACI's external auditors; - review the independence of ACI's external auditors, including a written report from the external auditors respecting their independence and consideration of applicable auditor independence standards; - (5) approve in advance all permitted nonaudit services to be provided to ACI or any of its affiliates by the external auditors or any of their affiliates, subject to any de minimus exception allowed by applicable law; the Committee may delegate to one or more designated members of the Committee the authority to grant preapprovals required by this subsection; - review the disclosure with respect to its pre-approval of audit and nonaudit services provided by ACI's external auditors; - (7) approve any hiring by ACI or its subsidiaries of employees or former employees of ACI's external auditors; - (8) review a written or oral report describing: - a) critical accounting policies and practices to be used in ACI's annual audit,
+- 5) approve in advance all permitted non-audit services to be provided to ACI or any of its affiliates by the external auditors or any of their affiliates, subject to any de minimus exception allowed by applicable law; the Committee may delegate to one or more designated members of the Committee the authority to grant pre-approvals required by this subsection; - review the disclosure with respect to its pre-approval of audit and non- audit services provided by ACI's external auditors; - approve any hiring by ACI or its subsidiaries of employees or former employees of ACI's external auditors; - 8) review a written or oral report describing: - a) critical accounting policies and practices to be used ACI's financial statement; - b) alternative treatments of financial alternative treatments of financial information within IFRS that have been discussed with management and that are significant to ACI's consolidated financial statements, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the external auditors; and - c) other material written communication between ACI's external auditors and management, such as any management letter or schedule of unadjusted differences; - 9) review with the external auditors and management the general audit approach and scope of proposed audit of the consolidated financial statements of ACI, the objectives, staffing, locations, co-ordination and reliance upon management in the

-- alternative treatments of financial information within generally accepted accounting principles that have been discussed with management and that are significant to ACI's consolidated financial statements, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the external auditors, and - c) other material written communication between ACI's external auditors and management, such as any management letter or schedule of unadjusted differences; - (9) review with the external auditors and management the general audit approach and scope of proposed audit of the consolidated financial statements of ACI, the objectives, staffing, locations, co-ordination and reliance upon management in the audit, the overall audit plans, the audit procedures to be used and the timing and estimated budgets of the audits; - (10) if a review engagement report is requested of the external auditors, review such report before the release of ACI's interim consolidated financial statements; and - (11) discuss with the external auditors any difficulties or disputes that arose with management during the course of the audit, any restrictions on the scope of activities or access to requested information and the adequacy of management's responses in correcting audit-related deficiencies.
+- audit, the overall audit plans, the audit procedures to be used and the timing and estimated budgets of the audits; - 10) if a review engagement report is requested of the external auditors, review such report before the release of ACI's interim consolidated financial statements; and - 11) discuss with the external auditors any difficulties or disputes that arose with management during the course of the audit, any restrictions on the scope of activities or access to requested information and the adequacy of management's responses in correcting audit-related deficiencies.